ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/imagefield.md

 ### From PHP

-As for any field type, there are several ways to input content to a Field.
+As for any field type, there are several ways to input content to a field.
 For an Image, the quickest is to call `setField()` on the ContentStruct:

 ``` php
 $createStruct = $contentService->newContentCreateStruct(